Hugh-Kumbi/Hugh-Kumbi-Active-Directory-Lab/06-Screenshots/XII. Account-Lockout-Policy/README.md

 # 🔒 Account Lockout Policy (Domain GPO)

-This portion documents the domain-wide Account Lockout Policy configuration, which is integrated into the same Win11 Security Policy GPO linked to the domain.
+This portion documents the domain-wide Account Lockout Policy configuration, which is implemented under the Account Lockout Policy linked to the domain.

 ---